cs-ed/edtech-plan-NHunsicker/README.md

 1. Ozaria

    This will be the primary website that students will interact with in this course.
 Ozaria presents itself as a role playing game where you use python to complete various tasks and build things.
 This website also provides teacher resources that should allow a teacher without a background in computer science to effectively run this course.
-It is unclear whether we will be able to reach the end of this curriculum within a single school year, though I do not intend to try and have a second course currently.
+It is likely that we will finisht his curriculum within the school year.

 3. Altitude Learning